joedefen/crostini-kde-setup/README.md

         * *UseLocking* to false
         * *UseDocumentOOoLockFile* to false
     * You *may* wish to upgrade LibreOffice (e.g., by changing Debian repository to **Unstable**.)
     * This tool has only been tested on Libreoffice from the Debian repos, and not the Flatpak version.
+    * **Hint**.
+For a much more pleasant LibreOffice look, run `sudo apt install libreoffice-gtk3` from Terminal.
 * For changing the Debian repository  from its intial **Stable** (and see **Which Debian Repository Should You Use** before doing so), click:
     * **Testing** - newer, less stable software; you cannot to return to **Stable**.
     * **Unstable** - newest, least stable software; you may not be able to return to **Testing** and cannot return to **Stable**.